Professor salaries average from $69,307 for instructors to over $155,000 for full professors.

 - Lecturer: $75,841

-Average Professor Salary By Institution Type
+Average Professor Salary US By Institution Type

 The type of institution where a professor teaches can create substantial differences in earning potential, with private universities generally offering higher compensation than public or religiously affiliated institutions.